frodeseverin/nessi-on-nird-sp/README.md

 # nessi-on-nird-sp
-Repository for building containers to with NESSI/EESSI enabled
+Repository for building containers with NESSI/EESSI enabled